Xilorole/raptgen/README.md

 The default saving path is `out/encode/embed_seq.csv`.
 ### Decode latent point to most_probable sequence

 To reconstruct sequence from the latent space, use `decode.py`.
-Given the model parameters and data points, raptgen model would sample most probable seqeuence from the derived profile HMM.
-Note that the model length has to be explicitly passed to the script in order to initialize the model.
+Given the model parameters and data points, the raptgen model would sample the most probable sequence from the derived profile HMM.
+Note that the model length has to be explicitly passed to the script to initialize the model.

 ```shell
 % python3 scripts/decode.py \